Table of contents

 - Letter of Understanding #17 - RE: NORTHERN INCENTIVE PROGRAM

-- Letter of Understanding #18 - RE: PORTABILITY BETWEEN APL, AHS, COVENANT HEALTH, BETHANY NURSING HOME OF CAMROSE AND LAMONT HEALTH CENTRE
+- Letter of Understanding #18 - RE: PORTABILITY BETWEEN ALBERTA PRECISION LABORATORIES, ALBERTA HEALTH SERVICES, COVENANT HEALTH, BETHANY NURSING HOME OF CAMROSE AND LAMONT HEALTH CENTRE, THE PROVINCIAL HEALTH AGENCIES (PHAs) OR PROVINCIAL HEALTH CORP

 - Letter of Understanding #19 - RE: DUTY TO ACCOMMODATE